brightcove/bc-ssdlc/Security Process/Risk-Rating.md

 - Low - A vulnerability that has minor impact or can only be exploited in a chain of other vulnerabilities.

-For more information on determining the Risk Rating/Severity here at Unity, please see our [Unity Security Bug Bar](./Bug-Bar.md).
+For more information on determining the Risk Rating/Severity here at Brightcove, please see our [Brightcove Security Bug Bar](./Bug-Bar.md).

-### Impact
+## Impact

 Impact classifies the reach and effect that occurs when the vulnerability is successfully exploited.
 This rating should take into account the loss of confidentiality, integrity, and availability of the targeted system.
 Reputational damage also plays a factor when rating impact.

 Impact ratings are classified as follows: